 The Get operation shall also be invoked by the vNSSF in the roaming scenario to retrieve:

 - The hNRF to be used to select NFs/services within the selected network slice instance in the HPLMN, and optionally the NSI ID associated with the S-NSSAI provided in the input, during the PDU Session Establishment procedure.

+The Get operation shall also be invoked by the NWDAF to retrieve:

+- The NSI ID associated with the S-NSSAI provided in the input.

 It is used in the following procedures: